spacetelescope/spherical_geometry/README.rst

   - `~SphericalPolygon.to_radec`: Convert (*x*, *y*, *z*) points in the polygon to (*ra*, *dec*) points.

-  - `~SphericalPolygon.same_points_as`: Determines if one polygon has the same points as another.
-When only sorted unique points are considered (default behavior), polygons with same points might not be the same polygons because the order of the points matter.

   - `~SphericalPolygon.draw`: Plots the polygon using matplotlib’s Basemap toolkit.
 This feature is rather bare and intended